FudaWiki/fudawiki-files/iroha/edo.md

 |す (su)|*Sui wa mi o kuu*|Stylishness eats itself.|A life devoted to pleasure is necessarily short.|
 |京 (kyo)|*Kyō no yume Ōsaka no yume*|Dream of Kyoto, dream of Osaka.|-|

-# Proverb Variants
+# Saying Variants
-The following lists proverbs that are used to **replace some of the proverbs** in the set, and do not include variations in wording of the proverbs in the set.
+The following lists sayings that are used to **replace some of the sayings** in the set, and do not include variations in wording of the sayings in the set.
 |Tori-fuda|Yomi-fuda|English Translation|English Proverb Equivalent|
 |:---|:---|:---|:---|
 |か (ka)|*Kattai no ka sa urami*|A patient with leprosy envies a patient with syphilis.|The grass is always greener on the other side of the fence.|